Corvusoft/restq/documentation/NETWORK-API.md

 ## Network API Overview

 This document describes the available network endpoints for queue, subscription, and message management.
-For detailed descriptions on interacting with the Network Interface please see [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).
+For detailed descriptions on interacting with the Network Interface please see the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).

 ## URI Map

 Below is a table of available network endpoints.
 Requesting any other path will result in 404 (Not Found) response status code.
-If you perform a Method on an endpoint that does not support that method, yet is available else where in the exchange you, will recieve a 405 (Method Not Allowed) status code, otherwise a 501 (Method Not Implemented) status code will be returned.
+If you perform a Method on an endpoint that lacks support, yet is available elsewhere in the exchange, you will recieve a 405 (Method Not Allowed) status, otherwise a 501 (Method Not Implemented) status code is returned.

 | Path                  |  Type       | Methods                          |
 | --------------------- | ----------- | -------------------------------- |